-Benefits of Essential Oils Still to Be Seen?
+Benefits of Essential Oils On Brain Damage Still to Be Seen?

 Some essential oils are consumed or breathed in by professional athletes.
 But for the most part, regular people and injury victims find them helpful.
-For example, no doctor’s office, massage parlor, or acupuncturist’s lair is complete without some white noise and scented oils, right?
+For example, no doctor’s office, massage parlor, or acupuncturist’s lair is complete without some white noise and scented oils.
 Some are medicine, and some are malarky.
-Some organic, essential oils offer benefits.
+Some organic essential oils offer benefits.

-But some of the claims, such as helping prevent or fight off COVID-19, are flat out, false.
+But some claims, such as helping prevent or fight off COVID-19, are flat-out false.

-Here is an example of a merchant’s false claim made when the Ebola Virus hit, that was hammered by the FDA:
+Here is an example of a merchant’s false claim made when the Ebola Virus hit that the FDA hammered:

 “[T]he Ebola virus cannot survive in the presence of a therapeutic grade Cinnamon Bark and Oregano essential oil.”
 (Source).

-Modernly, essential oils have many consumer applications, including use as natural flavorings to foods and drinks, as well as different types of cosmetics, grooming products, and cleaning products.
-Some oils are advertised as skin applied medical treatments.
+Modernly, essential oils have many consumer applications, including natural flavorings to foods and drinks and different types of cosmetics, grooming products, and cleaning products.
+Some oil advertisements represent these products as skin-applied medical treatments.
 Other types of oils must be inhaled, such as aromatherapy.
-Still, other oils must be ingested orally, such as basil oil capsules.
+Still, other oils, such as basil oil capsules, must be ingested orally.

-Examples of well known essential healing oils include aromatherapy, discussed above, bath and skin oils like almond or coconut oil.
-Healing oils and alternative medicine is talked about a lot in the news lately since the recent pandemics of 2020 hit us all so hard.
-Some multilevel marketing companies are using so-called “wellness advocates” to sell and figurehead their products as potential cures or treatments for Coronavirus and other ailments.
+Examples of well-known essential healing oils include aromatherapy, discussed above, and bath and skin oils like almond or coconut oil.
+The recent pandemics of 2020 hit us all so hard, healing oils and alternative medicine have been talked about a lot in the news lately.
+Some multilevel marketing companies use so-called “wellness advocates” to sell and figurehead their products as potential cures or treatments for Coronavirus and other ailments.

 IMPORTANT: Sadly, some large, profit-driven companies use synthetic oils and don’t disclose this fact.
-As a result, the Food and Drug Administration (“FDA”) has finally started cracking down on this mostly unregulated market.
+As a result, the Food and Drug Administration (“FDA”) has finally started cracking down on this primarily unregulated market.

 Consumers are scrambling for ways to strengthen their immune systems, just as their gyms have shut down.
-(Exercise, lessening inflammation, and stress reduction remain key to fighting off viruses).
-Naturopaths, herbalists, and celebrities with severe injuries from mishaps are resorting to new ideas and Clinical Trials of sorts, experimenting with legal, healing oils.
+(Exercise, lessening inflammation, and stress reduction remain crucial to fighting off viruses).
+Naturopaths, herbalists, and celebrities with severe injuries from mishaps are experimenting with legal healing oils, new ideas, and Clinical Trials.

-For example, since his recent car accident, Traumatic Brain Injury victim and MMA hero, Matt Hughes, has touted the benefits of CBD, as part of his brain injury healing program.
+For example, since his recent car accident, Traumatic Brain Injury victim and MMA hero Matt Hughes, has touted CBD’s benefits as part of his brain injury healing program.
 So there is a good chance that one of your friends used one of these products or another.

-Perhaps they’re claiming some sort of great results from them.
-It may seem too good to be true.
-That is why I decided to take a more in-depth look into them for my readers.
+Perhaps they’re claiming some great results from them.
+It may seem too right to be true.
+That is why I decided to look more deeply into them for my readers.
 Unfortunately, many of these miracle cures’ promises never come through for some.
 Just check your social media feed for your high school buddies selling essential oils or other guarantees of the Fountain of Youth.

-As an attorney, I know that we have to be especially careful about such claims.
-Not that the FDA is perfect, but at least they can check perceived medicines before they make it to the market.
+As an attorney, I know we must be cautious about such claims.
+The FDA is not perfect, but at least they can check perceived medicines before they make it to the market.
 As a result, I’m hesitant about declaring anything a miracle cure.
 I’ve worked with many medical professionals on a variety of personal injury cases.
 I’m not a doctor of medicine.
 But sitting in on the effects of injuries and defective products gives me a keen eye on the impact of such promised results.

 Are There Any Scientific Examples of Essential Oils Healing the Brain?

-Yes, there does appear to be at least one solid example of certain essential oils that have a beneficial effect in the prevention or slowing of Alzheimer’s Disease, as well as “neuroprotective, anti-aging potentials.”
+Yes, there does appear to be at least one concrete example of specific essential oils that have a beneficial effect in the prevention or slowing of Alzheimer’s Disease, as well as “neuroprotective, anti-aging potentials.”
 According to the US National Library of Medicine National Institutes of Health, certain essential oils show they could be “effective in dementia, epilepsy, anxiety, and other neurological disorders.”
 (Source).

 The plant oil extracts studied were:

-But just because these substances were studied doesn’t mean you should start dosing them.
-You need to understand the subjects and conditions before you self treat.
+But just because experts studied these substances doesn’t mean you should start dosing them regularly.
+You need to understand the subjects and conditions before you self-treat.
 But at least there is good news for victims of neurodegenerative disorders like Alzheimer’s and dementia.
 Finally, specific plant extracts not previously used in pharmacological studies are getting tested!
 But that doesn’t mean the FDA has approved anything, so don’t get your hopes up for a proven brain injury healing compound.

 I received info on these oils in my email.
 An example is here.
-Such healing oils are compared to the Modafinil pill in movies such as Limitless.
+Such healing oils are comparable to the Modafinil pill in movies such as Limitless.
 Others, such as using cannabis-derived CBD, also promise superior results.
 Some drugs, such as Adderall pills, show promise in focusing the mind.
-However, they are not oils, and they are prescription for a reason.
+However, they are not oils and are prescriptions for a reason.

-But all in all, CBD and cannabis in general, has many significant, proven health benefits that have risen beyond the effects of a placebo.
-For example, patients showed improvement in brain and liver function, attention, and reductions in stress and pain by targeting glycine receptors.
-However, many of these effects are limited in their size and scale.
+But all in all, CBD and cannabis generally have many significant, proven health benefits that have risen beyond placebo effects.
+For example, patients showed improved brain and liver function, attention, and reductions in stress and pain by targeting glycine receptors.
+However, many of these effects are limited in size and scale.

-CBD helps-- and there is a reason so many Americans now use it.
+CBD helps– and there is a reason so many Americans now use it.
 However, to call it a miracle cure or drug is misleading.
-Other healing oils may also help improve brain relaxation, for example.
-And that can help in rebuilding or re-routing neurons.
-So using such a product might be worth a try.
+Other healing oils may also help people improve brain relaxation, for example.
+And that can help them in rebuilding or re-routing their neurons.
+So using such a product might be worth a try for some patients.

-But there is no substitute for good nutrition and physical exercise, as part of any brain injury healing program.
+But there is no substitute for good nutrition and physical exercise as part of any brain injury healing program.
 And listening to your doctor remains the best way to get well!
-However, from a legal perspective, to go beyond that without clinical testing would be a significant mistake.
+However, going beyond that without clinical testing would be a significant mistake from a legal perspective.

 In conclusion, essential oils have their place with humans as antimicrobials and use as antioxidants.
-Animal and cellular studies have shown time and time again, their anti-inflammatory and anticancer properties.
-Their use in breath freshener and toothpaste and antimicrobial agents has been well documented.
+Animal and cellular studies have shown, time and time again, their anti-inflammatory and anticancer properties.
+There are well-documented studies of breath fresheners and antimicrobial agents in toothpaste.
 But more studies on humans in other areas of brain injury treatment must e conducted to develop scientific certainty as to future consumer use.

-Some claims may be puffery.
-Others may be fraudulent.
-One thing we do know is that the safety and efficacy of plant products to treat disease has been distilled through history since ancient times.
-Do your research and follow our blog for the latest updates about the truth and falsities of essential healing oils.
-To learn more about brain injuries and healing, scroll click on the breadcrumbs above.
+Some of their claims may be puffery.
+Other claims of theirs may be fraudulent.
+Since ancient times, plant products’ safety and efficacy in treating disease have been distilled.
+Please research and follow our blog for the latest updates about the truth and falsities of essential healing oils.
+You can scroll up and click on the breadcrumbs to learn more about brain injuries and healing.